 Everyone has their own opinions so make sure you truly want to go to a restaurant and are not basing your decision off of what your friend is telling you.
 For example every blog I read talks so highly about the school bread from Kringle Bakery at Epcot’s Norway Pavilion.
 I think it’s overrated.
 (Yeah, that’s right, I said it.
 Fight me!)

 22. Try the food even if the review says “NO”

 Just because a certain food that you wanted to try get’s a bad review doesn’t mean that you shouldn’t try it.
 I mean honestly, are you going to trust a complete stranger? (like me lol) Give it a shot because you might be that 1 out of the 2300 people who actually loves it.

 23. Ask cast members what there favorite restaurants are.

 Cast members usually know all the ins and outs of some restaurants, that’s why I suggest you ask them and see what there favorites are.
 Sometimes, their recommendations are spot on.

 24.Book a dinner show for a one of a kind experience.

 Whether if you like luau’s or Wild West revues, a dinner show is a one of a kind experience that you absolutely don’t want to miss out on.
 Plus, the food ain’t half that bad!
-(I hear Hoop Dee Doo Musical Revue is the best).
+(Unfortunately, Hoop Dee Doo Musical Revue is close permanently due to the pandemic).

 25. Time your restaurant reservation times at Magic Kingdom and Animal Kingdom for the perfect parade view.